Dave Thomas (skeptic): Climate change

 In 2014, Thomas joined fellow scientist Kim Johnson on Albuquerque's 94 Rock morning show for a four-part conversation regarding climate change.
 They discussed the geographic patterns and implications of global warming as well as refuting the idea that human interference has a negligible effect on the crisis.

 That same year, Thomas joined more than 60 fellow skeptics clarifying the media's use of "skeptic" and "denier" when discussing those who undermine and reject climate science.
 The letter explains that "Proper skepticism promotes scientific inquiry, critical investigation, and the use of reason in examining controversial and extraordinary claims.
 It is foundational to the scientific method.
 Denial, on the other hand, is the a priori rejection of ideas without objective consideration."

 The 9/11 Truth movement

 Thomas has engaged in several public debates with advocates of the 9/11 Truth movement.
 After offering a live refutation to architect Richard Gage's 2009 New Mexico Tech alumni weekend presentation on the collapse of the twin towers, Thomas debated Gage and chemist Niels Harrit on the same subject live on Ian Punnett's nationally syndicated radio show Coast to Coast in 2010.
 In 2014, Thomas and Michael Fullerton took part in a similar debate conducted via YouTube.

 Thomas has written scientific refutations of other conspiracy theorists' claims surrounding the September 11 attacks.

-Chemtrails

-Thomas concludes a 2008 piece for the Skeptical Inquirer, in which he debunks frequently cited videos and photographs perpetuating the chemtrail conspiracy theory, by explaining that "Kennedy assassination and 9/11 conspiracy theorists are mere pikers compared to “chemtrail” buffs.
-You will rarely find a more virulently self-deluded group, anywhere."